jyalim/agave-shell-novice/_episodes/02-filedir.md

 {: .language-bash}

 ~~~
-/Users/nelle/Desktop/data-shell/data
+/home/rcjdoeuser/Desktop/data-shell/data
 ~~~
 {: .output}

 ~~~
-$ cd /Users/nelle/Desktop/data-shell
+$ cd /home/rcjdoeuser/Desktop/data-shell
 ~~~
 {: .language-bash}

-Run `pwd` and `ls -F` to ensure that we're in the directory we expect.
+Run `pwd` and `ls` to ensure that we're in the directory we expect.

 > ## Two More Shortcuts
 >
 > The shell interprets the character `~` (tilde) at the start of a path to
 > mean "the current user's home directory".
-For example, if Nelle's home
+For example, if Riley's home
-> directory is `/Users/nelle`, then `~/data` is equivalent to
+> directory is `/home/riley`, then `~/Desktop` is equivalent to
-> `/Users/nelle/data`.
+> `/home/riley/Desktop`.
 This only works if it is the first character in the
-> path: `here/there/~/elsewhere` is *not* `here/there/Users/nelle/elsewhere`.
+> path: `here/there/~/elsewhere` is *not* `here/there/home/rily/elsewhere`.
 >
 > Another shortcut is the `-` (dash) character.  `cd` will translate `-` into
 > *the previous directory I was in*, which is faster than having to remember,